dartmouth-cs52/dartmouth-cs52.github.io/lectures/10_redux/index_slides.md

 ???
+* attempt 1:
   * problem kept coming back as they fixed things due to complexity
   * here's what the basic logic looked like
   * handler had too much to do
   * large amount of centralized logic is one solution but have to code for consistency problems
   * chat tabs is easy - get a new message - append it
-* less clear about unseen
+  * less clear about unseen count logic
+* realizations:
-* perhaps storing unseen as a list by threadID would be better
+  * **perhaps storing unseen as a list by threadID would be better**
-* use *explicit data* - actual unseen threads, not just counter
+  * use **explicit data** - actual unseen threads, not just counter
   * moving display logic to each component so it can decide based on data how to render (sound familiar)
   * separating data from view
   * wanted to move these decisions closer to the actual views.